google/learn_unsafe_rust/src/advanced_unsafety/uninitialized.md

 For example, treating an initialized byte buffer as an `&Struct` and then later reading the padding bytes will give initialized values.
 However, treating an initialized byte buffer as an `&mut Struct` and then writing a new `Struct` to it will lead to those bytes becoming uninitialized since the `Struct` copy will "copy" the uninitialized padding bytes.
 Similarly, using `mem::transmute()` (or `mem::zeroed()`) to transmute a byte buffer to a `Struct` will have the padding be uninitialized, because a typed copy of the `Struct` is occurring.

+Because [`ptr::copy`] is an untyped copy, it can be used to copy over explicitly-initialized padding.

 See the discussion in [UGC #395][ugc395] for more examples.